-Tell us more a bit about the Department of Anthropobiology and Sustainable Development- “Mention Anthropobiologie et Developpement Durable” or ADD” The department of Anthropobiology and Sustainable Development or “Mention Anthropobiologie et Developpement Durable (MADD)” is one of the study programs within the Department of Paleontology and Biological Anthropology (DPBA).
+Tell us more about the Department of Anthropobiology and Sustainable Development (Mention Anthropobiologie et Developpement Durable or MADD).
+The department of Anthropobiology and Sustainable Development or “Mention Anthropobiologie et Developpement Durable (MADD)” is one of the study programs within the Department of Paleontology and Biological Anthropology (DPBA).
 Professor Berthe Rakotosaminana began this department in the Faculty of Sciences at the University of Antananarivo in 1975.
-The Department of Paleontology and Biological Anthropology is often considered the “Birthplace of […]
+The Department of Paleontology and Biological Anthropology is often considered the “Birthplace of Malagasy primatologists”. […]

 Author Archive | Seheno

-Tell us a little bit about the history of Madagasikara Voakajy Madagasikara voakajy (MV) is a Malagasy association dedicated to conserve the endemic and endangered species of Madagascar in order to develop Malagasy local community livelihood.
+Tell us about the history of Madagasikara Voakajy.
+Madagasikara voakajy (MV) is a Malagasy association dedicated to conserve the endemic and endangered species of Madagascar in order to develop Malagasy local community livelihood.
 MV was created in 2005 by a young Malagasy researcher.
-Their work started with bats but now, MV has more than 20 projects related to other fauna and flora species.
-Where is Madagasikara Voakajy located?
-MV’s office is based in Tana but we […]
+Our work started with bats but now, MV has more than 20 projects related to other fauna and flora, including lemurs.
+We work with 5 different animal groups (Mammals, reptilian, Amphibia, Fish, and Birds) and also […]

-Tell us a little bit about the history of NGO Sadabe.
+Tell us about the history of NGO Sadabe.
 In 2000, we started our research at Tsinjoarivo classified forest as Phd Students from Antananarivo University and Stony Brook University.
 We worked for the NGO ICTE/MICET.
 Tsinjoarivo Forest has high biodiversity richness and is bio-geographically unique.
 Tsinjoarivo contains the most intact forest that remains in the Vakinankaratra region.
 However, Tsinjoarivo forest has faced conservation problems for many decades.
-The forest is threatened by commercial and illegal wood exploitation to […]
+The forest is threatened by commercial and illegal wood exploitation to produce a transport […]

 LCN Member of April is Mikajy Natiora, a Malagasy NGO founded by Dr. Sylviane Volampeno that is working in northwest Madagascar to improve local livelihoods and protect biodiversity including lemurs and ibis.